Shiga Prefecture

 • Visit central Nagahama.
 Many attractions within a small area around JR Nagahama Station.
 Toward the lake is the reconstructed Nagahama Castle (local history museum) affording great views of the lake and city.
 The castle is in Hokoen Park, famous for cherry blossoms in April.
 On the other side of Nagahama Station toward the mountains is Kurokabe Square (glass shop) and shopping arcade.
 Visit the Hikiyama Museum and Daitsuji temple.

 • Visit the Koto Sanzan Temple Trio in fall.
 During the fall colors, buses run between the three temples and Eigenji.
-Start at either Eigenji (bus from Yokaichi Station) or Saimyoji (bus from Amago Station).
-You can buy an Omi Railway train/bus pass for only 1,500 yen to visit all three Koto Sanzan temples plus Eigenji Temple.
-Ride on the Omi Railway Line to the closest train station (Amago or Yokaichi) and hop on a shuttle bus that runs about every hour or so between the four temples.
-The pass is good for 2 days.
+Start at either Eigenji (bus from Yokaichi Station) or Saimyoji (bus from Hikone Station).
+You can buy an Omi Railway train/bus pass for only ¥1,800 to visit all three Koto Sanzan temples plus Eigenji Temple.

 • Visit Konan Sanzan Temple Trio.
 Another similar trio of temples, but lesser known.
 The three temples all have National Treasure Buildings, but there is no convenient shuttle bus linking all three.